|

 yearling’s husbandry ranking (sire/dam success and the

 success of the yearling’s ancestors) and foal date.
-As
+Success is

 “type” of races that a yearling’s

-relatives have been successful contributes to its ranking.
+relatives have won contributes to its ranking.
 For example:

-Winning the Lone Star Oaks is a success; but it is a far different
+Winning the Lone Star Derby is a success; but it is a far different

-success than winning the Kentucky Oaks.
+success than winning the Kentucky Derby.
 As such, a horse’s

 dam may have won seven out of eight races, and that is successful at

-Canada, South America, were not stakes races (called “black
+in South America (per se), were not stakes races (called

 type”), or were not “graded”